couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

 ### Selection when Grouping

-When using grouping and selection using the `key`, `keys`, or `startkey` / `endkey` parameters, they query value should match at least the format (and element count) of the group level that is being queried.
+When using grouping and selection using the `key`, `keys`, or `startkey` / `endkey` parameters, the query value should match at least the format (and element count) of the group level that is being queried.

 For example, using the following `map()` function to output information by date